 While the service providers and individual plans do differ, there are some features to look out for when you are choosing an insurance plan for a smartphone or a related device.
 For example, how to activate a replacement phone (here is how to activate your At&t insurance replacement phone), and things of that nature.

 Before you can make an informed decision on what plan to purchase, you need to understand the benefits that can be available to you.
 A specific plan may or may not offer the below features, so make a list of must-have benefits.
+If you have Verizon, you can read about what is covered in our article for Asurion Verizon.
+Additionally, if you pay your cell phone bill with your Wells Fargo consumer credit card, you will receive Wells Fargo phone insurance as a perk.

 One of the primary benefits of purchasing smartphone insurance is that they tend to cover loss and theft.

 One of the primary benefits of purchasing smartphone insurance is that they tend to cover loss and theft.
 If you are someone who tends to lose their phone while out and about, this can be a must-have feature.
 Activating a phone replacement does typically accrue a fee, however, that goes beyond what you have been paying for the insurance itself.
 This fee can range from $49 to $249, depending on the plan and the make and model of your phone.
-Even if this fee is on the higher end, say $249, that is still much less expensive than purchasing a brand new iPhone.
+Even if this fee is on the higher end, say $249, that is still much less expensive than purchasing a brand-new iPhone.
 Additionally, make sure you know how to activate your insurance replacement phone.

 Some insurance plans feature extremely low deductibles, meaning you’ll only have to pay $20 to $30 out of pocket before the insurance benefits kick in.
 Some plans eliminate deductibles entirely when it comes to relatively simple repair procedures, such as replacing a cracked screen or a dead battery.
 Deductibles will fluctuate depending on your insurance provider, your plan, and the make and model of your phone.
 As a warning, the plans with the lowest deductibles tend to feature the highest monthly plan cost, with the reverse also typically being true.

 Another key reason why consumers choose phone insurance over an extended warranty is that they tend to cover accidental damage.
 This includes damage related to accidental drops onto the pavement or even in water.
 Be sure to read the fine print here, as some plans merely offer coverage for damage pertaining to manufacturing errors and do not offer coverage for accidental damage.
+Additionally, if you have other insurance policies, you should check to see if they offer cell phone protection.
+For that, you can read our articles on does homeowners insurance cover cell phones or if travel insurance covers a mobile phone.

 Some plans eliminate deductibles entirely when it comes to relatively simple repair procedures, such as replacing a cracked screen or a dead battery